Start adding classes

 Create a node group

-Node groups enable you to assign classes to multiple nodes at a time.
+Node groups enable you to assign classes to more than one node at a time.

-You could assign classes to individual nodes one at a time, but chances are, each of your classes need to be applied to multiple nodes.
+You could assign classes to individual nodes one at a time, but chances are, each of your classes needs to be applied to more than one node.
 By creating a node group, you can apply a class to many nodes at once.

 - Specify options for the new node group: